I. Why Horses Seem to Ignore Our Boundaries at Liberty

 • Lack of boundary awareness due to extended periods of stabling or unethical training practices.

 II.
-Decoding the Dilemma: Unraveling Boundary Challenges while Leading
+Boundary Challenges while Leading

 III.
 Practical Steps to Foster Effective Communication and Build a Strong Relationship